 - 10.1.
-An approved Remote Work Arrangement will be required if an employee seeks to work for RMIT from another Australian state outside Victoria for a period greater than one month or on a regular basis.
-A request to work from RMIT from another country for any period also requires approval and the steps outlined in 10.5 & 10.6 - a) A Remote Work Arrangement requires approval from the Chief People Officer (or delegate) via the HR Business Partner Team.
-Any request for a Remote Work Arrangement must be endorsed by the employee's line manager and relevant executive level VCE direct report prior to submission to the People team for final approval. - b) An employee will request a Remote Working Arrangement by completing the Remote Work Arrangement Request Form. - c) An employee's Remote Working Arrangement request will be assessed based on RMIT's operational requirements and the factors outlined in 10.3 and 10.4. - 10.2.
+An approved Remote Work Arrangement will be required if an employee seeks to work for RMIT from another Australian state outside of Victoria for a period greater than one month or on a regular basis.
+A request to continue to work for the staff members employing RMIT entity from another country for any period also requires approval and the steps outlined in 10.5 & 10.6. - a) Any request for a Remote Work Arrangement must be endorsed by the employee's line manager and relevant VCE member (or executive level VCE direct report delegate) prior to submission.
+Submission is via the People Partner Team who will work with the People Global Mobility Team (responsible for staff mobility) for final approval. - b) An employee will request a Remote Working Arrangement by completing the Remote Work Arrangement Request Form. - c) An employee's Remote Working Arrangement request will be assessed based on RMIT's operational requirements and the factors outlined in 10.3 and 10.4. - 10.2.
 The Employing entity is not obliged to agree to a request for a Remote Work Arrangement.
-In some circumstances, it simply won't be possible, either because of restrictions contained in the employee's enterprise agreement and/or because of operational requirements - a) Remote Work Arrangements may only be commenced after approval has been provided from the employing Australian entity as per the approval process set out at 10.1. - b) In the event that a request for a Remote Working Arrangement would result in significant cost to the Employing Entity, it is unlikely such a request will be approved.
+In some circumstances, it simply won't be possible, either because of restrictions contained in the employee's enterprise agreement and/or because of operational requirements. - a) Remote Work Arrangements may only be commenced after approval has been provided from the employing Australian entity as per the approval process set out at 10.1. - b) In the event that a request for a Remote Working Arrangement would result in significant cost to the Employing Entity, it is unlikely such a request will be approved.
 The member of staff is expected to fund all costs associated with the Remote Work Arrangement themselves including but not limited to the cost associated with commuting to campus where required.
 Where possible, RMIT will aim to provide at least 7 days' notice of any requirement to attend campus. - c) In the event that a Remote Work Arrangement is not approved, the Employing Entity will consider as an alternate, where appropriate, periods of paid and unpaid leave, in accordance with normal considerations applicable to Annual Leave. - d) In circumstances where a Remote Work Arrangement is approved, local areas will be liable for the costs of administering such an arrangement including but not limited to the costs of processing workers compensation and payroll tax, which are currently manual processes.